-It can save your life, too, which is why you should be wearing it the next time your forced to drive through “mostly peaceful” protests on your way to work, to the store, or to the pharmacy.
+It can save your life, too, which is why you should be wearing it the next time you're forced to drive through “mostly peaceful” protests on your way to work, to the store, or to the pharmacy.

 A plate carrier with quick release is simply a vest with pockets in the front and back designed to hold heavy, bullet-deflecting plates (usually made of metal).

 Unlike medieval European armor which could take almost 10 minutes to put on (with help), or Samurai armor which could take 5 minutes, modern plate carriers have quick release buckles enabling you to put it on and take it off in seconds.

 There are many types of body armor, but nothing protects you like a plate carrier with quick release!

 When people say “bulletproof vest,” they usually mean soft body armor made from an alien material called Kevlar.
 Kevlar is lightweight and flexible, but only strong enough to protect you from pistols.

-Undercover cops and FBI agents love bulletproof vests because they’re thin enough to wear underneath their clothes.
+Undercover cops and FBI agents love bulletproof vests because they’re thin enough to wear underneath clothes.

 They wear a plate carrier with quick release!

 Plate carriers are so robust, they must be worn over the clothes.
 That’s fine, as soldiers have no reason to hide their body armor anyway.

 They simply need the best protection they can get, not only from little pistol rounds, but from powerful rifle rounds which travel fast enough to turn Kevlar into swiss cheese!

 If a karate master tries to punch you in the chest, he'll break his hand!

 If a “mostly peaceful” protester fires a gun into your vehicle (as you slow down and swerve to avoid hitting him), you have a much better chance of survival while wearing a plate carrier than if you're unarmored and squishy, like a freshly molted arthropod.

 No!
 A flak jacket is form of soft body armor designed to protect against shrapnel.